The AI Wrapper Market in 2025

 AI wrapper companies typically charge 3-10x markup over their API costs, with B2C wrappers at the lower end (3-5x) and B2B wrappers at the higher end (7-10x).

-Pricing shouldn't be too low because sub-2x markups make unit economics impossible once factoring in customer acquisition costs and overhead.
-Companies that underprice thinking volume will compensate usually burn through funding before achieving sustainable growth, especially as API costs from providers can increase unpredictably and destroy margins if you're priced too close to cost.
+Pricing shouldn't be too low because sub-2x markups make unit economics impossible once factoring in customer acquisition costs.
+Companies that underprice thinking volume will compensate usually burn through funding before achieving sustainable growth.

 Sources: AI Journal